 The ABCs of Spirits by Alexandre Vingtier: M for Moutai

 Did you know that China is the world’s largest spirits market?
 And that she was also the largest producer?
 Indeed, if alcohol consumption is omnipresent at dinners, wine culture has only recently developed and beer is consumed relatively little.
 There are still some sticky rice wines and many families of spirits including baijiu (pronounced “bye Joe”).
 The Chinese produce more than 12 billion litres of baijiu each year, representing more than 30% of the world spirits market.
-It is itself composed of several sub-families, the most prestigious of which is called baijiu aroma sauce: its production centre is the city of Maotai, in the north of Guizhou province, a mountainous and therefore still very preserved region, located between Sichuan, Hunan and Yunnan.
+There are several sub-families, the most prestigious of which is called baijiu aroma sauce: its production center is the city of Maotai, in the north of Guizhou province, a mountainous and therefore still very preserved region, located between Sichuan, Hunan and Yunnan.

 This region has been famous for its alcoholic beverages for more than 2,000 years.
 First fermented drinks such as goujiang, which became an imperial offering during the Han dynasty.
 And then distilled drinks.
 For 300 years, this city has distinguished itself by its alcohol so specific, artisanal and traditional that it has become the most prestigious in China, like cognac in France.
 Its international influence comes with the recognition of the Kweichow Moutai brand, an English transcription of the name of the province and the city, as the official Chinese alcohol in 1949: it is therefore present during all diplomatic meals.